qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 * etc...
 #### Cloud Functions Creation in GCP
 ##### 1. Fail to pass the test run?
-* Check if all necessary libraries are listed in the requirements.txt
-* Make sure codes in main.py works well firstly under local environment and nothing wrong with the code
+* First thing first, always make sure codes in main.py works well under local environment and nothing wrong with the code
 * Check if the "Entry point" is the first function/step your whole coding starts with; for example, here, you defined three functions, you should not just leave them there but add another code of main() to perform the whole task thus "Entry point" = main
 * Check if all extra libraries and their versions are written under requirements.txt; Specifically under this apartment case, the version of beautifulsoup4 does not need to be specified as it works well when just leave it there thus it looks like:
   1. functions-framework==3.*